mavens-group/mavens-group.github.io/Docs/DFT/src/05-BasisSets.md

 ## \\(k\\)-Point Sampling

 In a periodic solid, the KS equations must be solved at every \\(\mathbf{k}\\)-point in the first Brillouin zone (BZ).
+This section summarises the essential ideas needed to set up a basis-set calculation; the detailed treatment of smearing, the tetrahedron method, and the convergence rates of BZ integrals for metals is deferred to Chapter 9.

 Physical observables involve BZ integrals, e.g.:

 <div>
 \begin{equation}